Best Dog-Friendly Patios in San Diego

 Cocina De Barrio

-Whenever life calls for a chilled margarita and a whole lot of fresh air, treat your pup to an afternoon on the patio at Cocina De Barrio.
-With locations in Hillcrest, Point Loma and a new location coming soon in Encinitas, find brunch, lunch and dinner options all week long at their various San Diego locations.
+When life calls for a chilled margarita and some fresh air, head to Cocina De Barrio for a relaxing patio experience.
+Bring your pup along and enjoy brunch, lunch, or dinner at one of their San Diego locations.
+With spots in Hillcrest and Point Loma, plus a new location coming to Encinitas, there’s always a place to indulge.
 Specializing in urban Mexican-style plates, start with the mango-habanero aguachile followed by their beloved tacos de birria.
 Accompany your meal with a high-quality tequila or mezcal margarita to make it one to remember!

 Locations: Hillcrest, Point Loma, Encinitas